sieu-n/awesome-modular-pytorch-lightning/README.md

-# awesome-modular-pytorch-lightning⚡️
+# modular-pytorch-lightning⚡️
-[WIP] awesome-modular-pytorch-lightning, **WARNING: The repository is currently under development, and is unstable.**
+[WIP] modular-pytorch-lightning, **WARNING: The repository is currently under development, and is unstable.**

 If you are interested in participating, please contact `sieunpark77@gmail.com`!!!

-What is `Awesome-Modular-pytorch-Lightning⚡️`(AML) for?
+What is `Modular-pytorch-Lightning⚡️`(ML) for?
 - AML is a repo based on `pytorch-lightning`, which currently supports a number of popular subtasks and training procedures in Computer Vision.
 I hope people can use this repo to easily experiment their ideas on the most modern training procudures for a fair comparison.
 - While designing this repo, I really wanted to make it convinient so that every component(function and classes) of the repo could easily be copied and used in another repo and run standalone.
 To achive this, I try to avoid making dependancies on ANY of the code, by avoiding the use interface-classes and subclassing.
 - Please feel free to suggest changes to the design of the repo